jak78/pulsar-demo-beer-factory/README.md

 Website & Delivery are Spring Boot microservices.

-In this demo, the Website service sends a random delivery order every 200ms to the topic.
+In this demo, the Website service sends a random delivery order to the topic every 200ms.

 The addresses list is a random sample of the [French national addresses open database](https://adresse.data.gouv.fr/).